 Snezhanka

 Snezhanka can be classified as a salad or a dip, but it does look more like a dip.
-It is made of Yogurt, grated cucumbers, garlic, and dill topped with walnuts.
+It is made of Yogurt, grated cucumbers, garlic, and dill, topped with walnuts.
 It is “Bulgarian tzatziki.”

-Bulgarian Meat dishes
+Bulgarian food – meat dishes

 Kebapche